-One of the most painful conditions encountered in practice is the dog peeing blood.
+One of the most painful conditions encountered in practice is the urinary obstruction.
 The dog is suddenly found in great discomfort making frequent attempts to urinate but passing only a few drops of blood.

 A less acute condition occurs where a partial obstruction originates in the urinary bladder.
 In this case the dog can pass urine but does so frequently and only in small quantities.
 This condition can occur in both male and female dogs.